 As someone who is new to the field, you can convey an understanding of core product management principles by preparing questions to ask in a product manager job interview.
 Posing thoughtful questions can emphasize your enthusiasm for the company’s products and culture as well as your dedication to learning more about product management strategies and skills.

-By following these tips, you should be well on your way to landing a job as an associate product manager.
+By following these tips, you should be well on your way to landing associate product manager jobs.
 If you are seeking additional help from mentors who will work 1-on-1 with you on every step of your job search, join Pathrise.